hmoustaphaousmane/alx-low_level_programming/0x00-hello_world/README.md

 * 4-puts.c : a C program that prints exactly "Programming is like building a multilingual puzzle"

 * 5-printf.c :  a C program that prints exactly "with proper grammar, but the outcome is a piece of art,"

+* 6-size.c :  a C program that prints the size of various types on the computer it is compiled and run on